mihaibirsan/HAML-without-Rails-on-Lighty/README.markdown

 other URL of the form `path/to/foo` will try to render `path/to/foo.haml`.
 The server is not configured to handle any other types of requests.

+You can obtain a list of available templates in your browser by navigating to http://localhost/! when the server is running.
+This invokes `list.rb`.

 ### Rendering partials

 You can render partials using a Rails-like method: